SlithyMatt/x16-xci/README.md

  * **talk** - Lets the player select a location (presumably occupied by a character or listening device) to talk to.
  * **strike** - Lets the player select a location (presumable occupied by an enemy or something that just needs punching) to strike with its hand or whatever weapon is available.
  * **pin** - Lets the player toggle whether the toolbar is pinned in place.
 By default, when the toolbar first appears (by moving the mouse cursor to the bottom of the screen), the pin is "out", allowing the toolbar to disappear when the mouse cursor leaves it.
 If the pin is toggled to "in", the toolbar will stay visible until the pin is "pulled out" again.
 The first **tool_tiles** key after this defines the appearance of the pin being out.
 If a second **tool_tiles** is in the menu file before the next **tool** key or the end of file, that will define the appearance of the pin being in, otherwise the pin tool will never change appearance from its "out" definition, but it will still work and change state without visual feedback.
 * **tool_tiles** - Tiles used for the preceding tool's toolbar button.
 Unlike other tile keys described before, this one takes an ordered set of tile indexes (potentially with H and/or V appended for flipping) to define the button area.
-Toolbar buttons may have variable widths, but the height is fixed at the value of **tb_height**.
+Toolbar buttons may have variable widths, but the height is fixed at the value of the height of **tb_dim**.
 In the example menu file, the height is set to 4, so the tiles must be laid out in multiples of 4.
 So, if 4 tiles are specified, the button is 1 tile wide.
 In the example, each button specifies 16 tiles, so they are each 4 tiles wide.
 The tiles are in left-down order, so that the first 4 are the top row, then the next 3 rows to the bottom.
-The total number of tiles for all buttons should be **tb_height** x **tb_width**.
+The total number of tiles for all buttons should be the **tb_dim** height x width.
 In the example, this means that there are 4x32, or 128 tiles across all 8 buttons.
 Note again that the pin can have two different buttons, so only one of them counts in the total, but both tile sets need to be the same size.

 As described for some key-value combinations, some optional keys become required, but they are still specified in the next subsection of this document.